spatialos/UnrealGDK/README.md

 (Your access to and use of the Unreal Engine is governed by the [Unreal Engine End User License Agreement](https://www.unrealengine.com/en-US/previous-versions/udk-licensing-resources?sessionInvalidated=true).
 Please ensure that you have agreed to those terms before you access or use the Unreal Engine.)
 * Version: pre-alpha (for evaluation only)
 * Unreal Game Development Kit repository: [github.com/spatialos/UnrealGDK](https://github.com/spatialos/UnrealGDK)

+# Documentation
+* For information on the SpatialOS GDK for Unreal, we recommend you use the [GDK documentation on the SpatialOS website](https://docs.improbable.io/unreal/pre-alpha/index).
+* For guidance on SpatialOS concepts see the documentation on the [SpatialOS website](https://docs.improbable.io/reference/latest/shared/concepts/spatialos). <br/>

 ## Recommended use
 We are releasing the GDK in [pre-alpha](https://docs.improbable.io/reference/latest/shared/release-policy#maturity-stages) so we can react to feedback and iterate on development quickly.
 To facilitate this, during our pre-alpha stage we don't have a formal deprecation cycle for APIs and workflows.
 This means that everything and anything can change.
 In addition, documentation is limited and some aspects of the GDK are not optimized.